RobertYeagle/foodly/README.md

 # foodly
-A Javascript app to visualize restaurants nearby
+A Javascript app to visualize restaurants nearby using Google Places API Built with D3.js, Bootstrap & a Firebase Backend